au-ts/camkes_to_microkit_guide/guide.md

 ## Build system {#build}

-seL4CP is build-system-agnostic, so setting up build flags as it is done on CAmkES using CMake is up to the build system you choose for your project.
+Microkit is build-system-agnostic, so setting up build flags as it is done on CAmkES using CMake is up to the build system you choose for your project.

 As we mentioned in [`attributes`, `configuration`](#attributes), CAmkES uses `attributes` that result in symbols being defined and available to the component code.
 For example, in CAmkES VMM development, `attributes` are used heavily for describing the layout of the whole system and the features of each VMM: